duderstadt-lab/mars-docs/examples/no_aex_fret.md

 - Donor and acceptor signals are anti-correlated in the FRET region
 - There is sufficient FRET life time prior to the first dye bleach event

 The selection of suitable DO molecules is important to ensure accurate determination of the alpha correction factor representing leakage of donor emission into the acceptor emission region.
 Longer lifetimes, high signal-to-noise, and low background are particularly important.
-The results of our classification can be directly examined in the [holliday_junction_merged_no_aex_corrections.yama and accompanying holliday_junction_merged_no_aex_corrections.yama.rover file](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/no_acceptor_excitation) final archive for this example that is available from the [mars-tutorials](https://github.com/duderstadt-lab/mars-tutorials/) repository.
+The results of our classification can be directly examined in the [holliday_junction_merged_corrections_without_aex.yama and accompanying holliday_junction_merged_corrections_without_aex.yama.rover file](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/no_acceptor_excitation) final archive for this example that is available from the [mars-tutorials](https://github.com/duderstadt-lab/mars-tutorials/) repository.

 The hot key combinations for molecule tagging can be set in the settings tab of the Molecule Archive.
 This speeds up the process of tagging significantly.
 Finally, a validation notebook provided in the [mars-tutorials](https://github.com/duderstadt-lab/mars-tutorials/) repository offers a report with several measures for the quality of the final set Accepted molecules.